Old guard, new guard or Trump guard: Republicans in one Virginia Beach district face intriguing choices for a House of Delegates candidate

 “Stolle is a much more kind of Rockefeller Republican — he is adequately socially conservative enough, but he’s not banging down the doors of the culture wars,” Kidd said.

-His campaign website is a far cry from Anderson’s militaristic flag-waving, featuring Stolle family photos and the tout that “Chris has spent his time in Richmond building constructive, thoughtful legislation that improves the lives of his constituents and the citizens of the Commonwealth.”
+His campaign website is a far cry from Anderson’s militaristic flag-waving, featuring Stolle family photos and touting that “Chris has spent his time in Richmond building constructive, thoughtful legislation that improves the lives of his constituents and the citizens of the Commonwealth.”

-Kazmierczak, who has been active with the Young Republicans but otherwise is a political novice, said he decided to run because neither Stolle nor Anderson seemed right for the moment.
+Kazmierczak, who has been active with the Young Republicans but is otherwise a political novice, said he decided to run because neither Stolle nor Anderson seemed right for the moment.

 “We’ve had enough firebrands,” he said.
 “And we’ve had enough of the establishment candidates that focus more on reelection than they do on the issues.”